Ham-class minesweeper: Description

 The class consisted of 93 ships, launched between 1954 and 1959. was the first.
 They were built in three slightly different sub-groups, the first sub-group, the 26-group, is distinguished by pennant numbers 26xx, and the second and third sub-groups, the 27-group, are distinguished by pennant numbers 27xx.
 The 26-group was of wood and non-ferrous metal composite construction and the 27-group was of all-wood construction.
 The third sub-group is distinguished by a prominent rubbing strake around the hull and slightly larger dimensions.

-Unlike traditional minesweepers, they were not equipped for sweeping moored or magnetic mines.
-Their work was to locate individual mines and neutralise them.
-This was a then-new role, and the class was configured for working in the shallow water of rivers, estuaries and shipping channels.

 The vessels displaced 164 LT fully laden and were armed with one 40 mm Bofors or 20 mm Oerlikon gun.
 They were 32.5 m long overall with a 6.4 m beam.
 The construction was of wood to minimise the magnetic signature.
 The crew complement was 15, rising to 22 in wartime.

 The engines of this class were Paxman diesels, some of which were built under licence by Ruston and Hornsby of Lincoln.
 Each vessel had: two 12YHAXM (intercooled) for main propulsion, rated at 550 bhp at 1,000 rpm, plus one 12YHAZ for pulse generation.
 Maximum speed was 14 kn dropping to 9 kn when mine hunting.

 The class shared the same basic hull as the and the inshore survey craft.